LuisFelipeMarrote/site_receitas/README.md

-This is the backend of a recipes website, the framework implemented was Nodejs.
+Some importante packages used were: express ->  Created the abstraction for routing. cors -> Helped the linkage from the front-end to back-end in a safer manner. mysql -> Allowed the back-end code connect to a local mysql workbench.

-I also used some extesions as: express ->  Created the app so I could created a route. cors -> Helped the linkage from the front-end to back-end in a safer way. mysql -> Allowed the back-end code connect to a local mysql workbench.
+Here a link in case you don't have Nodejs in your computer: https://nodejs.org/en/download The packages are already inside the project so there is no need in downloading them.

-Here a link in case you don't have Nodejs in your computer: https://nodejs.org/en/download The extesions are already inside the project so there is no need in downloading them.
+In order to run, it's very simple, open the terminal inside the folder of the project, where the index.js is located.
+Next, write "npm run build" if it's your first time running the applicantion, then "npm run start".